CurryEshay/nexa/README.md

 Nexa aims to solve the bloat of modern to-do software by providing a fast, tree-based architecture that lives entirely in your terminal.
 It focuses on automatic ranking, intuitive path-based command entry, and cross-platform persistence.

+Nexa removes the friction of deciding where to start.
+Instead of scanning a to-do list, tasks are automatically ranked so you can immediately begin working.

+Built for power users who prefer speed, keyboard control, and zero bloat.

 > **Note to Developers:** This was my first Go program.
 The codebase is a "learning artifact" it’s functional, but likely messy and difficult to modify.
 Explore at your own risk!

 ---
 <img width="1351" height="337" alt="nexa_demo_1" src="https://github.com/user-attachments/assets/7b7ffd32-ae5d-4058-852a-93c3f5f02b7d" />
+---
+## 🧠 How it works

+1. Add tasks
+2. Select a project or category
+3. Nexa ranks tasks automatically
+4. Start with the top task

+No planning.
+No reordering.
+Just execution.
+---

 ## ✨ Features
 * **Hierarchical Logic:** Organise your life into Projects → Categories → Tasks.